andrewmil/FeedbackDjango/README.md

 ALLOWED_HOSTS=['172.28.XXX.XXX', 'localhost']

-'localhost should also be in this array.
+'localhost' should also be in this array.
 #### Database Configuration
 Further down in the 'settings.py' file you'll find a piece of JSON data that looks like: